soni2261/soen-342-project/README.md

 # RED STRING

 ## Project Description
 Red String is a new proposed dating application with new features benefiting the user.
-With most dating application, problems that often arises are privacy issues and providing an environment that is not fitting to the user's intention.
+With most dating application, a problem that often arise is that the provided environment is not fitting to the user's intention.
 The goal of this project is to improve the overall online dating experience by creating different opportunities for the users to connect, depending on what they are looking for.

 ## features
-Three main features were thought of to solve these issues: ________, social group chats and the "Looking for" option centered model. *//need to add description?*
+Three main features were thought of to solve these issues: the social group chats and the "Looking for" option centered model and the "Chat and Play" feature.

 ## Team members
-- Ibrahim Daami @
+- Ibrahim Daami @mfalmemkuu
 - Maria Ghobrial @mariaghobrial
 - Mylène Hilary Fotso Tsafack @hilary-ostof
 - Tasnim Niloy @Promass